 - Jacobson TA, Maki KC, Orringer CE, et al. National Lipid Association recommendations for patient-centered management of dyslipidemia: Part II.
 J Clin Lipidol 2015:9(6)S.

-Keywords: Acute Coronary Syndrome, African Americans, Algorithms, Apolipoproteins, Arthritis, Rheumatoid, Atherosclerosis, Cholesterol, Cholesterol, LDL, Decision Making, Consensus, Counseling, Diabetes Mellitus, Type 2, Dietary Fiber, Drug Interactions, Ethnic Groups, Exercise, Fabaceae, Fasting, Fatty Acids, Omega-3, Goals, HIV Infections, Hispanic Americans, Hyperlipoproteinemia Type II, Hypertension, Hypertriglyceridemia, Incidence, Indians, North American, Insulin Resistance, Life Style, Lipids, Lipoproteins, HDL, Lipoproteins, LDL, Longevity, Metabolic Syndrome X, Nutritionists, Nuts, Outcome Assessment (Health Care), Pancreatitis, Patient Preference, Phytosterols, Population Groups, Primary Prevention, Proprotein Convertases, Referral and Consultation, Renal Insufficiency, Chronic, Risk Assessment, Risk Factors, Risk Reduction Behavior, Secondary Prevention, Simvastatin, Smoking, Soybean Proteins, Subtilisins, Triglycerides, Diet, Vegetarian, Weight Loss
+Keywords: Acute Coronary Syndrome, African Americans, Algorithms, Apolipoproteins, Arthritis, Rheumatoid, Atherosclerosis, Cholesterol, Cholesterol, LDL, Decision Making, Consensus, Counseling, Diabetes Mellitus, Type 2, Dietary Fiber, Drug Interactions, Ethnic Groups, Exercise, Fabaceae, Fasting, Fatty Acids, Omega-3, Goals, HIV Infections, Hispanic Americans, Hyperlipoproteinemia Type II, Hypertension, Hypertriglyceridemia, Incidence, Indians, North American, Insulin Resistance, Life Style, Lipids, Lipoproteins, HDL, Lipoproteins, LDL, Longevity, Metabolic Syndrome, Nutritionists, Nuts, Outcome Assessment, Health Care, Pancreatitis, Patient Preference, Phytosterols, Population Groups, Primary Prevention, Proprotein Convertases, Referral and Consultation, Renal Insufficiency, Chronic, Risk Assessment, Risk Factors, Risk Reduction Behavior, Secondary Prevention, Simvastatin, Smoking, Soybean Proteins, Subtilisins, Triglycerides, Diet, Vegetarian, Weight Loss